Upcoming Webinar: Register now >>

 #!/usr/bin/env bash

-# Edit this file and customize service name in order to install multiple Broker services in parallel
+# Edit this file and customize the service name to install multiple Broker services in parallel

 BROKERSRVNAMEUSER="JohnDoe"